Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/cosmos-multi-tenant-samples/tenant-by-container/README.md

 - The application uses `WebRequestInterceptor` to capture a http request header of `TenantTier`.
 This is used to determine whether to set dedicated throughput for the container ("premium") or use the shared throughput for the database.
 - If a tenant container does not exist, the `MultiTenantContainerCosmosFactory` class overrides `overrideContainerName()` in `CosmosFactory` (see PR https://github.com/Azure/azure-sdk-for-java/pull/33400) to allow different tenant containers to be created and/or referenced on the fly, while still allowing native Spring Repository APIs to query the tenant container.
 - The methods in `TenantStorage` are used to retrieve the appropriate tenant id from `tenantList`, or create a tenant container, and add its name to the list of existing tenants.
 - CRUD operations are performed in `UserController` and `OrderController` using corresponding Spring `Repository` APIs.
+The two entities `Order` and `User` are co-located in the same container, and differentiated using a `type` field in the record.

 ## Multi-tenancy considerations